 Ensure Maximum Security for Your Business & Customer Data

 Look for devices that offer data protection throughout the lifecycle with built-in security features and services including:

 User authentication: Biometric fingerprint or IR (infrared) cameras improve security and enhance the user experience.

 Encryption: Enable full-drive encryption at the factory to save IT time when deploying devices.
 Alternatively, manually enable Microsoft Bitlocker on devices equipped with a Trusted Platform Module (TPM) to encrypt data.

 Lenovo Online Data Back-up (OLDB): This next-gen data management solution allows enterprises to securely store confidential information in the cloud with a simple, automatic backup process.
-It’s quick to set up, requires no additional administrative overhead, offers military-grade security, and is much more affordable and reliable than on-premise solutions.
+It’s quick to set up, requires no additional administrative overhead, offers military-grade security, and is much more affordable and trustworthy than on-premise solutions.
 Access multiple versions of data, ensuring you can recover data from any form of cyber attack or accidental data loss.

 Remote Secure Erase: Remotely wipe a device in the event it is lost or stolen.
 Using Intel® Active Management Technology, an IT administrator can erase all data on a system even if it is asleep or shut down, or the OS image is corrupt.
 This feature also integrates with many common IT management consoles.